Assessment Access Arrangements

 - Select "Examination Arrangements".

-Download our checking your assessment access arrangements document for an in-depth guide on assessment access arrangements.
+Download our checking your assessment access arrangements document (Word document) for an in-depth guide on assessment access arrangements.

 Unless you are advised otherwise, your exam arrangements will remain in place throughout your course.